Locked-chess-official/friendly_module_not_found_error/README.md

         return []
 ```

-The `__find__` method should return a list of all modules that are available to the import hook without import them.
+The "\_\_find\_\_" method should return a list of all modules that are available to the import hook without import them.
 If the "name" is provided, the method should return a list of all submodules that under the module named "name".
 Or it needs to return all top modules if the "name" is None.

+When your code raises the "ModuleNotFoundError", if there is the suggestion given by the package, you need to check it.
+Anyway, if your IDE suggests you to `pip install` the wrong name module, check it instead of following it immediately.
+It may be a malicious package.

 ## Rejected suggestion

 - Build a cache for site-packages when install: The code runs fast, so it can find all of the packages fast.
 Before that finding costs, the computer has been almost broken.
-- Suggest for "pip install xxx": spell mistakes are often closely associated with homograph attacks.
-Suggesting for it will help it.
+- Suggest for "pip install xxx": spelling mistakes are often closely associated with homograph attacks.
+Suggesting for it will help the attacker.

 ## Credits